 There are three bridges crossing the river again and again and you get an unbelievable view of the valley.

 Shortly before the trail along the river ends you will get a stunning view of a nice big waterfall.
 Make sure you bring your camera and take some pictures.

 Another highlight of this trip will be the “Kuhloch”.
-It was built over a couple of decades/centurys by the water which was flowing through here during the late ice age.
+It was built over a couple of decades/centuries by the water which was flowing through here during the late ice age.

 Follow the walkway and a little further down you will hit a road which leads back to Bürs but keep following the signs.
-This is a shorter way as along the road.
-Once you hit the road, you can see on an open area a very old and big tree.
-The “Kaisereiche”
+This is a shortcut compare to walking along the road.
+Once you hit the road, you can see in an open area a very old and big tree.
+The “Kaisereiche”.

 Along the way back to Bürs you will get a nice view of Bürs and the mountains in the background and you will cross the “Alvier” one more time in the city.

 I enjoyed the hike and took a lot of pictures, which you can find in my Flickr gallery.
 This pictures here are only a small part of it.